Why sell to a private collector?

 What about placing my things at an auction?

 Auctions are sometimes a good way to dispose of items, but are always risky as things might sell very cheaply.
 Bargains are found at auctions all the time!
 It can also involve months of waiting until your items are auctioned (while out of your possession), and weeks or months until you actually receive payment after the sale.
 There is also no guarantee interested collectors will even know about your objects if the auction house does not properly promote them.
-Frequently, dealers and/or collectors illegally conspire to suppress price by agreeing not to bid against each other.
-Ebay will not allow most Nazi related items or firearms of any type including antiques.
+Ebay will not allow any Nazi related items or firearms of any type even antiques.
 It also takes a good deal of time and experience to properly photograph, scan and create the listing for each item.
 There are also major risks for the unwary to be duped by bidders.

 I'm a WW2 Veteran - shouldn't I give my mementos to my children?